-Thankfully there are some simple steps you can follow to keep the process as straightforward as possible and improve your chances of making a successful claim.
+Making a claim on your home insurance policy is not something you are likely to do regularly.
+Thankfully there are some simple steps you can take to keep the process as easy as possible and improve your chances of making a successful claim.

 Keep your receipts